ninbura/optimize-business-pc/README.md

 - unpinApps - an array of the apps you'd like to be unpinned from your taskbar.

 # installation / uninstallation
-- installation - right click `install.bat` & run as admin
+- installation - right click `.install.bat` & run as admin
-- uninstallation - right click `uninstall.bat` & run as admin
+- uninstallation - right click `.uninstall.bat` & run as admin